schroedermatt/data-demo/assets/02_hands-on-stream-processing.md

       <-- KSTREAM-PEEK-0000000009
 ```

+## Stream Processing Exercises

 ### Solve Stateless Exercises

-Choose one or both of the [stateless exercises](https://github.com/schroedermatt/stream-processing-workshop/tree/main/src/main/java/org/improving/workshop/exercises/stateless) to solve.
-The goals are listed at the top of the class.
+Solve both of the [stateless exercises](https://github.com/schroedermatt/stream-processing-workshop/tree/main/src/main/java/org/improving/workshop/exercises/stateless).

-It can be helpful to first map out your topology.
-Download [this file](https://github.com/schroedermatt/stream-processing-workshop/blob/main/assets/excalidraw/workshop-template.excalidraw) and open it up in https://excalidraw.com and sketch out the expected topology.

-A test case for each exercise is [already written for you](https://github.com/schroedermatt/stream-processing-workshop/tree/main/src/test/groovy/org/improving/workshop/exercises/stateless).
-Work on the stream until the test is green (passing).
+Each exercise `Class` is its own independent processing stream with its own goals.
+Review the goals in the comments at the top of the `Class` before proceeding.

+We will leverage Test-Driven Development for these exercises, and lucky for you [the tests are already written](https://github.com/schroedermatt/stream-processing-workshop/tree/main/src/test/groovy/org/improving/workshop/exercises/stateless).

+To complete the exercises, you will need to uncomment any commented out code in `configureTopology()` and develop the topology until all tests are passing.

 ### Solve Stateful Exercises

-If you've solved the stateless exercises, explore the stateful exercises.
+Solve one of the two [stateful exercises](https://github.com/schroedermatt/stream-processing-workshop/tree/main/src/main/java/org/improving/workshop/exercises/stateful).
 These will require a little more thought and up front design.

+These also have [tests written for you](https://github.com/schroedermatt/stream-processing-workshop/tree/main/src/test/groovy/org/improving/workshop/exercises/stateful) to get you going.
+Develop the stream until its test is green (passing).

+--

 It can be helpful to first map out your topology.
 Download [this file](https://github.com/schroedermatt/stream-processing-workshop/blob/main/assets/excalidraw/workshop-template.excalidraw) and open it up in https://excalidraw.com and sketch out the expected topology.

-These also have [tests written for you](https://github.com/schroedermatt/stream-processing-workshop/tree/main/src/test/groovy/org/improving/workshop/exercises/stateful) to get you going.
-Develop the stream until its test is green (passing).